CharlesCarley/FileTools/README.md

 # FileTools
 File tools is a file format based off the blender .blend file.
-Which basically consists of a set of tables that are compiled from a C/C++ API.
-The compiled lookup tables contain type names, size of all the types, and the structures that contain the types.
+The .blend basically consists of a set of tables that are compiled from a C API.
+The compiled lookup tables contain type names, size of all the types, and the parent structures.
+One set of tables gets placed in the file during the saving process and the other table is maintained in memory.
+The file loader resolves discrepancies between the file and memory tables then casts the file data through the memory tables.

 Files are 32/64 bit safe and saved in native byte order.
 If the byte order varies between the file version and the loading platform.
 The bytes will be swapped to native endian.